| |

 Established in the late 1800s as a temperance colony, it's now

-a vibrant, diverse and proud city with an economy based in agricultural
+a vibrant, diverse and proud city that's the hub of the province's natural resources and agricultural

 The South Saskatchewan River that bisects the city is Saskatoon's